webdriverio-boneyard/grunt-webdriver/README.md

 ### Options

-All options get passed into the WebdriverJS `remote` function.
+All options get passed into the WebdriverIO `remote` function.
 So this is the place where you can define your driver instance.
-You'll find more informations about all WebdriverJS options [here](https://github.com/camme/webdriverjs/#options).
+You'll find more informations about all WebdriverIO options [here](https://github.com/webdriverio/webdriverio#options).
 You can overwrite these options in any target.
 Also you have to define all Mocha options here.
 The following are supported: